 1. Patrol Officers will wear the body-worn camera when on patrol.
-The camera shall be worn and used in the manner specified in training.
+The camera shall be worn and used in the manner specified in training and per this policy.

-Unless it is unsafe or impractical to do so, or mechanical issues impede the use of the camera, Patrol Officers shall activate the camera prior to making contact in any of the following incidents: (a) enforcement encounter when there is a reasonable suspicion that the person is or was involved in criminal activity, a violation of law, or other misconduct; (b) when responding to a dispatched call; (c) when investigating any incident, claim, violation or wrongdoing; (d) when responding to a traffic collision; and (e) when contact with a person becomes adversarial after the initial contact (not covered by the above categories) is made.
-Patrol Officers will not record anything relating to an HOA covenants, conditions and restrictions (CCRs) violation, unless the situation becomes adversarial.
+Unless it is unsafe or impractical to do so, or mechanical issues impede the use of the camera, Patrol Officers shall activate the camera prior to making contact in any of the following incidents: (a) enforcement encounter when there is a reasonable suspicion that the person is or was involved in criminal activity, a violation of law, or other misconduct; (b) when responding to a dispatched call; (c) when investigating any incident, claim, violation or wrongdoing; (d) when responding to a traffic collision; and (e) when contact with a person becomes adversarial after the initial contact (not covered by the above categories) is made; (f) for any activity where video and/or audio recording could be needed for safety and documentation purposes.

-However, the camera should not be activated (a) in private places such as a restroom, locker room, dressing room, or hospital room, and (b) when the individual is partially or completely unclothed.
-A Patrol Officer may choose not to activate the camera when interviewing witnesses and members of the community who wish to anonymously report or discuss criminal activity or other wrongdoing in their neighborhood, or when having a casual non-enforcement conversation with a member of the public..
+The camera will not be activated (a) in private places such as a restroom, locker room, or dressing room, and (b) when an individual is partially or completely unclothed.
+A Patrol Officer may choose not to activate the camera when interviewing witnesses and members of the community who wish to anonymously report or discuss criminal activity or other wrongdoing in their neighborhood, or when having a casual non-enforcement conversation with a member of the public.

 If a Patrol Officer is in doubt about whether to activate the camera, the officer should record the incident.
+Patrol Officers should consider using the body-worn camera as a means of documenting all citizen contact, except as otherwise provided above.